helm/helm/docs/chart_template_guide/accessing_files.md

 {{ (.Files.Glob "bar/*").AsSecrets | indent 2 }}
 ```

-## Secrets
+## Encoding

-When working with a Secret resource, you can import a file and have the template base-64 encode it for you:
+You can import a file and have the template base-64 encode it to ensure successful transmission:

 ```yaml
 apiVersion: v1